jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 * * *

 ARIA-7 and Jazz left through the underground parking garage, avoiding the protesters who'd grown more volatile as the day progressed.
 Someone had thrown synthetic blood at the courthouse steps.
 Someone else had responded with real blood.
+The echoes of the attack two weeks ago still staining the concrete.
 The police were still sorting victims from perpetrators.

 "That was rough," Jazz said as they drove through empty streets.
 His hands gripped the wheel with unnecessary force, chromesthesia probably painting his peripheral vision with exhaustion.